 Price: Cheap eats at £6.50 -£8.95 per satay set

 A little controversial option here, as this is not satay in it’s true Indonesian form and describes itself as ‘Thai inspired’.
-However, we felt the delectable, authentic SE Asian street food flavours were in abundance and Satay Street Cafe has been serving customers at East London’s foodie markets for just shy of 15 years so we feel worthy of a mention.
-Our favourite thing about their menu is how easy everything is to customise and build your own dish, personally we have a food fetish for the tofu with peanut sauce!
+However, we felt the delectable, authentic SE Asian street food flavours were in abundance and Satay Street Cafe has been serving customers at East London’s foodie markets for just shy of 15 years, so we feel it is worthy of a mention.
+Our favourite thing about their menu is how easy everything is to customise and build, personally we have a food fetish for the tofu with peanut sauce!
 So regardless of dietary requirements you can enjoy all the epic flavour.
 Note: it’s very much more a lunch vibe so head out early and build your own dreamy satay inspired meal.

 Menu must haves: Tofu & grilled veg, chicken, prawns with jasmine rice.
 Then with peanut or massaman sauce.